 This database/journal brings together innovative scholarship, primary documents, books, images, essays, book and Web site reviews, teaching tools, and more.
 It combines the analytic power of a database with the new scholarly insights of a peer-reviewed journal.
 Published twice a year since 2004, the database/journal is edited by Kathryn Kish Sklar and Thomas Dublin of the State University of New York at Binghamton, with an editorial board of leading scholars from around the country.

-The database/journal is organized around document projects, works of scholarship that link an interpretive essay to 30 or more related primary documents, leading users step by step from discovery to contextual understanding.
+It is organized around document projects, works of scholarship that link an interpretive essay to 30 or more related primary documents, leading users step by step from discovery to contextual understanding.
 Four new document projects are added every year.
 Recent examples include:

 Each semiannual issue adds 2,500 pages of primary source collections.
 These carefully curated and deeply indexed resources include: